uswds/uswds-gulp/README.md

-# USWDS Gulp pipeline for compiling Sass
+# USWDS Gulp pipeline for copying assets and compiling Sass
 A simple [Gulp 4.0](https://gulpjs.com/) workflow for transforming USWDS Sass into browser-readable CSS.

 ## Requirements